Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Methodology

-Furthermore, considering the standard gamma correction operation, as shown in Eq.~\eqref{eq.gamma_correction}.
-In our attention mechanism, we adapt this operation to function within the Channel-Prior Block by incorporating it directly into the attention process, allowing it to act as a global feature that estimates the optimal gamma correction for each feature channel, rather than applying gamma correction only at the final step as commonly done in \cite{weng2024lightweight, Cui_2022_IAT}.
-The modified attention output can then be expressed as:
+As analyzed in \cite{weng2024dia}, the adaptive gamma value serves as an environmental factor representing the overall illumination conditions, directly reflecting the restoration's state.
+To leverage the prior information of environment representation, we have integrated a global processing operation within the Channel-Prior Block and incorporated it directly into the attention mechanism.
+This approach enables the global feature to estimate the optimal gamma-correction value for each feature channel, rather than limiting gamma correction to just the final step, as is often done in previous studies \cite{weng2024lightweight, Cui_2022_IAT}.
+The modified attention can then be expressed as:

-where \( \hat{R}_{\text{att}} \) is the attention feature built on the gamma-corrected feature \( R_{\text{att}}^\gamma \) and the original feature \( R_{\text{att}} \), respectively.
-Moreover, we add another residual to this attention, distinguishing it from the reconstruction applied in Eq.~\eqref{eq.IAAF}, making it an auxiliary attention to support the residual features.
+where \( \hat{R}_{\text{att}} \) is the attention feature built on the gamma corrected feature \( R_{\text{att}}^\gamma \) and the uncorrected feature \( R_{\text{att}} \).
+Moreover, we add another residual to this attention in Eq.~\eqref{eq.plugin_attention}, distinguishing it from the reconstruction applied in Eq.~\eqref{eq.IAAF}, making it an auxiliary attention to support the residual features.

-Building on insights from \cite{weng2024dia}, we understand that the adaptive gamma value serves as an environmental factor representing the overall illumination conditions, which can vary across different scenes.
-Consequently, this attention mechanism ensures that the network focuses on regions within the broader image where gamma correction yields the most significant enhancement.
-This approach is called ``Plug-in Attention with Gamma Correction'' for the ``CPGA block.''
+Consequently, this attention module ensures that the network focuses on regions within the broader image where gamma correction yields the most significant enhancement.
+This approach is called ``Plug-in Attention with Gamma Correction,'' and the CP block with IAAF is named ``CPGA block.''